lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_custom_pcb.rst

 .. note::
    For a list of major differences between the final and the prototype silicon provided in the initial limited sampling, consult the `nRF54H20 prototype difference`_ document.

-Consult the `Objective Product Specification`_ (OPS) for more information on the mechanical specification of the SoC package and the reference circuitry used in the PDK.
+Consult the `nRF54H20 Objective Product Specification 0.3.1`_ (OPS) for more information on the mechanical specification of the SoC package and the reference circuitry used in the PDK.

 Prepare the configuration files for your custom board in the |NCS|
 ******************************************************************